-r_t is the expected statutory income tax rate for that regulatory year as determined by the AER; and γ is the value of imputation credits.
+r_t is the expected statutory income tax rate for that regulatory year as determined by the AER; and γ is the allowed imputation credits for the regulatory year.

 Division 6 Depreciation

 88 Depreciation schedule

 - (1) The depreciation schedule sets out the basis on which the pipeline assets constituting the capital base are to be depreciated for the purpose of determining a reference tariff. - (2) The depreciation schedule may consist of a number of separate schedules, each relating to a particular asset or class of assets.